frto027/ssl10n.csv/Readme.md

 This repo auto sync csv files to crowdin everyday.

 see [Crowdin.md](./Crowdin.md) to learn how to setup another crowndin project by your self.

+# License

+This project is developed under MIT License

+the csv files in `/mods` are NOT licenced, because they're owned by other mods. see licence file for their own mods.

+If you add a URL to this repository, we consider this means you grant us the translation rights.